Lange Family Experiencenter

-Year-round, The Lange Family Experiencenter provides informal learning activities for children and their caregivers encouraging families to engage with art and learn together.
-Exhibitions are designed to inspire exploration and collaboration, enhance family learning, and provide a social experience in a relaxed museum setting.
+Year-round, The Lange Family Experiencenter provides informal learning opportunities for children and their caregivers, encouraging families to engage with art and learn together.
+Exhibitions are designed to inspire exploration, collaboration, enhance family learning and provide a social experience in a relaxed museum setting.

 A permanent installation by Sandy Skoglund

 Created by artist/photographer Sandy Skoglund in 1998, Shimmering Madness is an installation of two jellybean-covered mannequins assembled in dance-like poses on a jellybean-covered floor.
 Small, kinetic, hand-painted butterflies cover the surrounding walls.
 By incorporating multiples of everyday objects, such as food, into her installations (seen here in the form of thousands of jellybeans), Skoglund redefines the concept of what is precious and beautiful in art.

 “I like to work with food because it is a familiar material,” Skoglund explains.
 “The value of art, the educational value of art, the sort of life affirming value of art has to do with bringing our awareness of the everyday miracle that’s around us, that everything is, in its own way, if you look at it, quite strange and quite marvelous.
 For me, food is an icon of familiarity, which is so natural to us on a daily basis that it’s almost invisible.”
 Skoglund has achieved international recognition as a photographer, and her installations have been commissioned and acquired by museums and universities around the world.

 Image: Sandy Skoglund (American, born 1946), Shimmering Madness, 1998, jelly beans, wood, plastic, metal, motors.
 Museum purchase, 2001.34

 Visiting the Experiencenter is always free and included with general museum admission.

 AES Ohio Foundation